 Not that there is ANYTHING wrong with having help.
 If you have the financial means to hire help or family that’s willing to pitch in for days on end, that is fantastic.

 But if you’re like me and don’t?
-I want you to know that it’s going to be OK.
+I want you to know that it’s going to be OK taking care of twins alone.
 I got through it and so will you.

 *Post contains affiliate links.

-How to Take Care of Infant Twins Without Help
+How to Take Care of Infant Twins Alone

 I’m not going to sugar coat things and act like it will be easy.

 It will be really, REALLY freaking hard.

 But there are a few things you need to know that will make things a bit more manageable.
 Here we go!

 No, I am not telling you to do cry it out with newborns.